 Simmer broth for an additional 20 minutes.
-Set aside 1/2 cup of the broth.
+Strain and set aside 1/2 cup of the cooking liquid.

-Chop chicken as finely as possible.
-You can use a food processor for this step.
-Grind into a fine meal.
+Chop chicken and ham as finely as possible.
+I recommend using a food processor for this.
+Transfer to a large bowl.

-- Add the chicken and the ham and continue to cook until the sauce boils.
-Refrigerate for about 3 hours until sauce is cool throughout.
+Pour the sauce mixture into the bowl and stir to thoroughly combine.
 NOTE: for quick cooling, you can spread the sauce on a baking dish.
 The thin layer will help speed up the cooling process.

 Make sure your hands are well floured to prevent stickiness.
 You can also use a small cookie scoop to make the process go a lot quicker.
 The ideal size for the croquettes is about 1".